-History of Medium LectureThis is our custom offering to all those who step aboard The Photo Palace Bus.
+History of Medium LectureThis is our customary offering to all those who step aboard The Photo Palace Bus.
 Anton has practiced a number of photographic techniques and collected sample prints by other photographers as well.
-This informal lecture helps gain an understanding of how photography has evolved through time.
+This informal lecture helps gain an understanding of how imaging methods have evolved through time.
 Vintage and modern prints are displayed in a line-up that illustrates the major developments in the history of photography.

->

-> Magic Lantern Slide ShowThis special offering is sure to excite any audience.
+Magic Lantern Slide ShowThis special offering is sure to excite any audience.
 Magic Lantern has been a prominent medium of communication for over 300 years.
 Its uses are both entertaining and educational in nature.
 Images are projected from vintage glass slides and are spectacular to view.

->

-> The first part of the show is an introduction to the nature of the Magic Lantern and its applications.
-Audiences are made familiar with the various types of the Magic Lantern slides historically used through the ages.
-19th century slip-slides, travel views, scientific slides and even Chromatropes are displayed via a beautiful 1917 Bausch & Lomb Lantern.
+The first part of the show is an introduction to the nature of the Magic Lantern and its applications.
+Audiences are familiarized with various types of the Magic Lantern slides and their historic uses.
+19th century slip-slides, travel views, scientific slides and even chromatropes are displayed via a beautiful 1917 Bausch & Lomb Lantern.

->

-> The second part of the show consists of a unique slide show using photography of John Wells Rahill.
+The second part of the show consists of a unique slide show using photography of John Wells Rahill.
 When in 1917 Rahill went to Russia to work with the troops during the First World War he took with him a simple Kodak Jr. #1 camera.
 His incredible journey undertaken almost 100 years ago is spectacularly documented with a set of slides that were made upon his return.

 Requirements - a darkened room that can hold an audience of the size that your organization can anticipate.
 Large projection screen is preferred but not required.